< /> < /> < /> < />

 So, is sushi healthy if you're trying to lose weight?
 The answer is yes, but the devil's in the details, and the kind of sushi roll you choose can make all the difference.

-You can definitely eat sushi and still lose weight, but it's all about the types of sushi you opt for.
+You can eat sushi and still lose weight, but it's all about the types of sushi you opt for.

 For example, choosing a low-calorie option like sashimi made with fresh fish over a sushi roll made with deep-fried ingredients and cream cheese will be a better option while you're losing weight.